samarthlamba/Brick_Breaker/doc/DESIGN.md

 To add a new key input (including cheat keys), add a new entry to the keyMap() by calling .put(KeyCode, (game) -> FUNCTION) in initializeKeyMap().

+To add new items to store, simply add more Buttons to the KeyMap in the initializePowers method and define what the button does as the value.
+This shoudl automatically add the item.
+If multiple items need to be added that may go off screen, button positioning will need to be changed and moved to fit into the screen.

 #### Other Features not yet Done
 Instead of having splash screen/store display a static image, the code in their constructor could be changed to read text in from a file specified on their initialization as a JavaFX Text object rather than an ImageView.
 It seemed unlikely that we would change the basic rules of the game so that we needed a new rules screen, so we didn't make this a priority, and it would require a lot of effort to change.